Content Types

 Loader: empty

-This loader tells tells esbuild to pretend that a file is empty.
+This loader tells esbuild to pretend that a file is empty.
 It can be a helpful way to remove content from your bundle in certain situations.
 For example, you can configure .css files to load with empty to prevent esbuild from bundling CSS files that are imported into JavaScript files:

 CLI JS Go